aleen42/PersonalWiki/post/draw_image_using_edge_detection_and_svg/draw_image_using_edge_detection_and_svg.md

 - Smooth the polyline to match better arcs or diagonal lines that produce a stairstep-like line.
 In the project this is achieved by using half of the points to draw the image.
 The result is not that close to the border, but helps reducing those stairstep-like lines.
 - Use web workers to do the detection of the contour.
 This would prevent the browser from freezing for a few milliseconds.

+### Applications

+The effect is cool by itself and doesn’t take long to compute.
+The browser needs the image to create the SVG lines, but this could be stored somewhere and be served as inlined SVG or a standalone SVG file.
+And doing this we suddenly have found a way to start rendering an image without having downloaded it yet.
+Also, note that SVG is highly compressible and we have full control of how many lines and points we want to use to represent the image.

+If you have been following this blog, I have been talking lately about techniques to load images in a progressive way, with [the *blur up* technique used by Medium](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) and the use of WebP as placeholders.

+So I see this drawing effect as not only a fun thing to do with images, but also a way to provide a placeholder while the final image is downloaded.